-How many times do you check your email every day?
-Sure, it only takes a minute, but if you’re like many people who can’t help but peek every now and then, these minutes add up and take away precious time from what you really should be doing: working.
+Productivity, or the lack of it, affects us all.
+Have you ever finished work not feeling productive?
+Well, how many times did you check your email that day?
+Sure, it only takes a minute, but if you’re like many people who can’t help but peek at it all day long, these minutes add up and take precious time from what you want to be doing: working productively.

-With the constant lure of the Internet and the emergence of various high-tech gadgets, it is so easy to get caught up in a lot of time-wasting activities.
+With the constant lure of the Internet and the emergence of various high-tech gadgets, it is easy to get caught up in many time-wasting activities.
 Such things can eat up your productivity and make your work suffer.

 Worse, it can adversely affect your work-life balance, forcing you to work on rest days just because you were not able to manage your time beforehand.

 Before you let procrastination control your life, here are some simple hacks to bump up your productivity:

 Instead of hitting the sack right away, take 15 minutes off your time to prepare for the next day.
 It can be a simple to-do list, making sure to mark your priorities.
 Have your clothes for tomorrow prepared as well, rather than waste time going through your closet in the morning.
 If you pack your lunches, you can opt to place them in containers the night before.

 Having a morning ritual does wonders for your productivity.
 Before you get to work, spend five minutes meditating or visualizing the process that you will go through to achieve your daily goals.
 This may not help you fulfill them, but at least it can help you to follow through on those steps.
 Likewise, do a five-minute review of your work at the end of the day.
 Write down your accomplishments and note the things you need to improve on the next working day.

 Divide and Conquer